 Cannseal unlocks development of an additional reservoir by restoring integrity to an unconventional cement packer design

-The cement below the estimated A-annulus TOC was of unknown quality and the 4 ½” tubing was placed inside the 9 5/8” casing.
-Perforating through a thick cement sheet, while not damaging the outer casing on the low side, was vital to the project.
-CannSeal’s criteria was to remove or reduce the gas leak to within acceptable limits.
+Perforating through this thick cement sheet, while not damaging the outer casing on the low side, was vital to the success of the project which aimed to remove or reduce the gas leak to within acceptable limits.

 The CannSeal IntegritySeal was run on wireline to perforate and inject epoxy in the cement above the top perforation interval.
 CannSeal’s high viscous sealant forms a doughnut around the tubing in an open void, or fills large channels in a poor cement matrix.
 This process creates a plug independent of annular condition.

-Cannseal’s delivery tool is fitted with a g-sensor, which has the ability to show the tools relative orientation.
+Cannseal’s delivery tool is fitted with a g-sensor, which shows the tools relative orientation.
 As a result, eccentric centralizers were used to point the perforation gun in the desired direction.
 This allows selective penetration with max reach topside to occur, while not damaging the second casing in the eccentric annulus.
-The CannSeal heater tool was used in order to increase the epoxy materials cross linking, establishing a strong plug.